sisodiabhumca/gsiso-ai/INSTALL.md

 1. Insert the bootable USB drive into your computer
 2. Restart your computer and enter the boot menu (usually F12, F2, or DEL key)
 3. Select your USB drive from the boot menu
-4. The Gsiso AI installer will start automatically
+4. the gsiso ai installer will start automatically

 ### Installation Wizard